graphitemaster/neothyne/docs/DEVELOPERS.md

 Lighting pass begins by outputting to a final composite FBO with blending enabled.

-First the point lights are rendered with a sphere of appropriate radius for each light, taking special care to change the culling order of weather the observer is inside the sphere or not.
+First the point lights are rendered with a sphere of appropriate radius for each light, taking special care to change the culling order of whether the observer is inside the sphere or not.

 The precalculated world-view-projection matrix is used to render into a shadow